Conditions of Use

 All orders are guaranteed to arrive by Bud Lab, with the exception of Nunavut, and the Northern Quebec.

-To buy any of the products sold on budlab.ca you must be at least 19 years old.
+To buy any of the products sold on budlab.co you must be at least 19 years old.

-If you have any questions or concerns regarding your order, or if you have received a defective product and are in need of a replacement, please email our Customer Support department at [email protected] and we will be happy to help you.
+If you have any questions or concerns regarding your order, or if you have received a defective product and are in need of a replacement, please email our Customer Support department within 30 days of placing your order, and we will be happy to help you.

 Please note: shipments to NUNAVUT or NORTHERN QUEBEC are at buyer’s risk due to high postal thefts in these areas.